Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 of observations (all 65 colleges considered)?
 As explained previously, we have shown the number of occurrences of the word “fight” in fight songs is indeed associated with specific conferences.
-The predictor variables we anticipate using are: `nonsense`, `victory_win_won`, `colors`, and `opponents`.
-We will describe the relationship, if any exists, between these four predictor (X) variables and the response (Y) variable, `conference`.
+The predictor variables we anticipate using are: `nonsense`, `victory_win_won`, `men`, `opponents`, and `number_fights`, which we explored above.
+We will describe the relationship, if any exists, between these five predictor (X) variables and the response (Y) variable, `conference`.
 We hypothesize that a statistically significant relationship exists between `opponents` and `conference` since college football teams within the same conference often compete against one another, naturally leading to intense rivalries.
 Since conferences and iconic fight songs have both existed for decades, as evidenced by the `year` variable, it is reasonable to assume fight songs might reference rival teams.
 We hypothesize that there is no statistically significant relationship between `victory_win_won` and `conference` since different conferences have dominated college football over the years.
 If we make the assumption that many different teams within these conferences have been successful, then it is reasonable to believe most fight songs will include at least one of the following words: “victory”, “win”, or “won”.
 We hypothesize that a statistically significant relationship does not exist between `colors` and `conference` since mentioning a school’s